 Massage into dry skin

-- First of all I place my hands all over my face for 30 seconds to let the oil dissolve the make-up.
-I don’t like massaging too much initially because pollution particles are so sharp and can scratch the skin.
+- First, I place my hands all over my face for 30 seconds to let the oil dissolve the make-up.
+(I don’t like massage straight away because pollution particles are so sharp and can scratch the skin).

-- Then I really like to knuckle under the jawline and cheekbone to release any toxins.
+- Then I knuckle under the jawline and cheekbone to release toxins.

-- Splash with water and it will turn into a milky emulsion.
+- Splash with water, it will turn into a milky emulsion.